SandraNeuhaeus/TS-Projekt/README.md

 ### DESCRIPTION
 We used sentence-aligned parallel texts from the Europarl corpus (https://www.statmt.org/europarl/) in german and english.
 The program searches the six constrastive connectors "aber", "doch", "jedoch", "allerdings", "andererseits" and "hingegen" and matches an english translation from the appropriate english sentence.
 To find the translation we used a list of english contrastive connectors and the positions of the words in the sentences.
+The program also contains a disambiguation for the six words when they appear in a non-connector context.
+This bases on simple context information like commas and the sentence beginning where most connectors can be found.
+To have a quality comparison we also used Giza++, a tool for word alignment.

 ### FILES